Untitled-Document-1/openwrt-adblock/README.md

 sleep 60 && /etc/adblock.sh &
 ```
 #### Alternatively: add a cron job ####
 * If your router is not restarted very often then a cron job may more suitable for keeping the blocked hosts file up-to-date.
-The following example shows a cron job that runs at 4am every day:
+The following example shows a cron job that runs the script at 4am every day:
 ````
 0 4 * * * /etc/adblock.sh
 ````
-Please note: in the above example, even though the script is scheduled to run every day, the script contains a conditional that considers the existing blocked hosts file to be stale after 14 days.
-Only after 14 days will the file be re-created from the up-to-date lists.
-If you feel 14 days is too long and you want your file updated more frequently, then edit the script (```STALE_DAYS``` variable).
+Please note: even though the script may be scheduled to run every day, the script contains a conditional that checks the ```Last modified``` date of the pre-existing blocked hosts file.
+Only if the file is older than 14 days will the file be re-created from the up-to-date lists.
+If you feel 14 days is too long and you want the file updated more frequently, then edit the script, changing the ```STALE_DAYS``` variable value to e.g. ```7```.

 #### Optional - serve a 1 pixel transparent .gif for all of the newly un-routable things ####
 ```